rmclarklab/Tetur_eQTL/README.md

 # run block2bin.R to pick the representative SNPs of each overlapped blocks
 Rscript block2bin.R -genodir sample_genotype_block/ -chrLen chrlen.txt -SNP SNP_loc.txt
 ```
+4. Perform genotype-expression association analysis using [MatrixeQTL](https://github.com/andreyshabalin/MatrixEQTL). <br>
+Commanda used for association analysis, please see ```teset```

-4. For any significant associations, recombination bins that are physically linked to each other are all passed the significance cutoff.
+5. For any significant associations, recombination bins that are physically linked to each other are all passed the significance cutoff.
 To eliminate the issue arising from linkage disequilibruim (LD), we rebuild the linkage groups based on the bin genotype and then extracted the most significant association(s) between individual gene and its peak eQTL.

 First, we need to generate the a linkage measure for each bin to bin.
 Then, we developed a customized script to screening the output of MatrixeQTL.
 When one gene expression is associated with multiple recombination bins that belonged to one single linkage group, we only use the most significant association as the informative one.